 Oh, and did I mention these bars are also gluten-free?!

 To make these bars you just have to toast the rolled oats and nuts and then mix them together with a few other ingredients.
 These bars require no baking and can be made into whatever shape you desire!

 For sweeteners you definitely need to use a stickier sweetener such as rice syrup (which is what this recipe calls for) or honey, if not vegan.
 Maple syrup would probably be too runny and the bars wouldn’t hold together as well.
 As for how sweet these bars are, I think they’re perfect.
 Not overly sweet like some store bought bars, but just sweet enough to satisfy your sweet tooth.

-Please let me know if you give these simple, vegan and gluten-free Tahini Oatmeal Granola Bars a try and tell me what you think!
+Please let me know if you give these simple, vegan and gluten-free Tahini Oatmeal Granola Bars a try and tell me what you think by rating and reviewing this recipe in the recipe card!
 I’d also love to know what add-ins, nut butter and sweetener you choose to make your own perfect combination.
 Take a photo and tag me #theconscientiouseater on Instagram so I can see your creation!

 - Preheat your oven to 180C/350F.

 - In a bowl, mix together the rolled oats and nuts/seeds.

 - Spread the mixture out on a baking tray and bake for about 10 minutes, stirring half way through, until slightly toasted.

 - Pour the oats and nuts back into the mixing bowl and add in the coconut chips and pinch of salt.
 Stir well.

 - In a sauce pan heat up the 1 cup rice syrup until boiling and thin.
 Pour the tahini and warm rice syrup onto the oatmeal and mix everything until well combined and sticky.
 Allow the mixture to cool until safe to handle if necessary.